Run-flat tire

-A run-flat tire is a pneumatic vehicle tire designed to resist the effects of deflation when punctured, allowing the vehicle to continue to be driven at reduced speeds for limited distances.
+A run-flat tire (RFT) is a pneumatic vehicle tire designed to resist the effects of deflation when punctured, allowing the vehicle to continue to be driven at reduced speeds for limited distances.
 First developed by tire manufacturer Michelin in the 1930s, run-flat tires were introduced to the public market in the 1980s.
-They have increased in popularity over time.

 Technologies

 There are three basic technologies currently available, described below.